 How do travel habits contribute to the risk of getting bed bugs?

 Bed bugs are common in places with high turnover rates, such as hotels or hostels.
-If you stay in these places and do not inspect or take precautions with your luggage, it’s easy to inadvertently take some bugs home with you.
 Travel has been a significant factor in the resurgence and spread of bed bugs in recent years.
+The table below highlights common travel mistakes, their consequences, and practical solutions to reduce the risk of bringing bed bugs home:

 Prevention and Mitigation Strategies